WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * there is a notion of **kinesis partition key**.
 When sending events you can specify such key.
 This key is **used to sometimes guarantee the order of events**, but **mainly it acts as a `spreader` of things on the shards**

+##### KCL

+- Java app which is used to ingest data from Kinesis stream

+* you can specify **maxRecords** property.
+Having it low, can be a cause of a slow reading speed

+- if your **application throws errors** you also might experience slow reading speed

 ##### Kinesis Data Firehose

 - allows you to **store data from kinesis stream on persistent storage, IN NEAR REAL-TIME (minimum 1 min. interval)**.
 The `near real-time` is very important here.